smarvin/project1/README.md

-# project1
+# This is my project1 repo
-Repo for github training
+This repo was created for github training.